Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Methods

 \subsection{Lattices for simulations and boundary conditions}

-We show the details of the lattice construction for a cylindrical domain for streaming in plant cells.
-The actual cell surface is soft and expected to bend and fluctuate.
-However, it is relatively rigid compared with the surface of animal cells \cite{Passos-etal-POF2019}, so we assume that the cylinder surface is rigid for simplicity.
-Thus, for the computational domain, we assume a 3D cylinder of radius $R$ and length $L$ (Fig. \ref{fig-4}).
-The unit length is fixed to lattice spacing $a$, which is assumed to be $a\!=\!1$ in this subsection and the next subsections.
-Therefore, $Ra$ and $La$ are written as $R$ and $L$ for simplicity.
-The lattice spacing $a$ is restored as ${\it \Delta} x$ for the physical or simulation unit in the following section.
-The regions indicated by the symbols $\Gamma_i, (i\!=\!1,2,3)$ in the figure denote the boundary surfaces.
+We show the details of the lattice construction for a cylindrical streaming domain in plant cells.
+The actual cell surface is soft and is expected to bend and fluctuate.
+However, it is relatively rigid compared to the surface of animal cells \cite{Passos-etal-POF2019}; therefore, we assume that the cylinder surface is rigid for simplicity.
+Thus, for the computational domain, we assume a 3D cylinder of radius $R$ and length $L$ (Fig. \ref{fig-3}).
+The lattice spacing ${\it \Delta}x$ is assumed to be ${\it \Delta}x\!=\!1$ in this and subsequent subsections, and $R{\it \Delta}x$ and $L{\it \Delta}x$ are written as $R$ and $L$, respectively, for simplicity.
+The regions indicated by the symbols $\Gamma_i (i\!=\!1,2,3)$ in the figure denote boundary surfaces.